 Individual Fudgy Cakes

-- 4 oz semi-sweet or bitter-sweet chocolate chips (good quality, such as Ghirardelli’s)
+- 4 ounces semi-sweet or bitter-sweet chocolate chips (good quality, such as Ghirardelli's)

 - 3 eggs